rutushah/Data-Driven-Insights-and-Predictive-Modeling/README.md

 # Deliverable 2: Regression Modeling and Performance Evaluation

-For this deliverable, we have performed Regression modeling and performance evaluation covering below mentioned features
+For this deliverable, following steps were taken

 * Preprocessing and Feature Engineering
 * Regression Models such as Linear Regression, Multiple Regression, and Ridge Regression Models